Zeldovich pancakes in observational data are cold: Two pancakes near Coma

 Having calibrated our method from the numerical simulation, we look for pancakes in observational data.

 We have identified two pancakes near the Coma galaxy cluster.
-These pancakes are the same as in \citep{Falco}.
+These pancakes are the same as in \citet{Falco}.
 Pancake 1, however, is quite different from the one presented there.
-We optimized and froze our selection parameters using the numerical simulation, which meant that only the low radius portion of the pancake from \citep{Falco} was selected.
-The discarded high radius portion has much greater velocity dispersion and contains an overlapping galaxy group.
+We optimized and froze our selection parameters using only the numerical simulation, which meant that only the low radius portion of the pancake from \citet{Falco} was selected.
+The high radius portion has much greater velocity dispersion and contains an overlapping galaxy group.
+Our method is only optimized to select overdensities in phase-space and did not include this portion.
 These pancakes are located at great distances from Coma, extending out from 7-8 Mpc from the centre and stretching across roughly 8 Mpc in length and up to 4-5 Mpc in width.
 These two pancakes, along with the largest galaxy groups and a filament near Coma can be seen in (RA,Dec) in Figure \ref{fig:ComaRADec}.
 From that figure we can see that the pancakes do not represent a significant overdensity when viewed on the sky.

 Pancake 1, along with the background in the signal region, can be seen in (R,v$_{\rm los}$) in Figure \ref{fig:duoRv} (top) and a similar plot for Pancake 2 can be seen in Figure \ref{fig:duoRv} (bottom), from which we can see that the pancakes stand out as clear overdensities in (R,v$_{\rm los}$).